EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * PAD_3 = bstr containing opaque protected application data

    Note that 'protected' and 'signature' in the plaintext are taken from the COSE_Sign1 object, and that only 'ciphertext' of the COSE_Encrypt0 object are used in message_3, see next bullet.
+If ID_CRED_U contains a single 'kid' parameter, i.e., ID_CRED_U = { 4 : bstr }, only the bstr is conveyed in the plaintext.

 *  Format message_3 as the sequence of CBOR data items specified in {{asym-msg3-form}} and encode it to a byte string (see {{CBOR}}).
 CIPHERTEXT_3 is the COSE_Encrypt0 ciphertext.

 *  Pass the connection identifiers (C_U, C_V) and the negotiated cipher suite SUITE to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.